-TESVOLT GmbH: Tesvolt: Strong business performance in first half of 2021 and booming international demand

-DGAP-News TESVOLT GmbH: Tesvolt: Strong business performance in first half of 2021 and booming international demand
+TESVOLT GmbH: Tesvolt: Strong Business Performance in First Half of 2021 and Booming International Demand

+International turnover increases by around 60% in first half of 2021Increase of around 170% in new international orders - well above averageProportion of foreign sales already more than 40%Strong market position in Germany forms outstanding …

+International turnover increases by around 60% in first half of 2021Increase of around 170% in new international orders - well above averageProportion of foreign sales already more than 40%Strong market position in Germany forms outstanding …

 - International turnover increases by around 60% in first half of 2021